leon-thomm/ryvencore-qt/docs/api.md

 | --------------------- | ----------------------------------------- |
 | `name`                | script variable's name |

-Returns the current value of a script variable and `None` if it couldn't be found.
+Returns the current value of a script variable with name `name`, and `None` if it couldn't be found.

 `set_var_val(name: str, val)`